AlanJs26/bspcpy/README.md

         node.layout = 'tiled'
 ```

-> This snippet find all floating firefox windows and put them in tiled layout
+> This snippet finds all floating Firefox windows and puts them in tiled layout.

-An example of a implementation of a scratchpad using bspcpy is located on the `examples` folder
+I wrote an implementation of a scratchpad using bspcpy in the `examples` folder.

 ## Requirements

 - [xwininfo](https://archlinux.org/packages/extra/x86_64/xorg-xwininfo/)

-## Instalation
+## Installation

 ### Via pip